 Figure 2-12 shows the comparison of monthly mean cloud fraction (CFC).
 The first row contains Cloud_cci+ products, the second row the CLAAS-3 products and the third row the difference between the datasets.
 Compared is CFC and CFC of low-, mid- and high-level clouds following the cloud top pressure classification in Rossow and Schiffer (1999).
 Discussed biases are taken from Table 2-5.

 CFC is typically higher in CLAAS-3 over the ocean and lower over land compared to Cloud_cci.
-Especially at the edge of the disk over ocean CLAAS-3 CFC seems artificially high.
-On disk average, CLAAS-3 is about 0.3% higher than Cloud_cci.
-Cloud_cci has about 2% (0.6%) more low-level (mid-level) clouds but over 4% less high-level clouds.
+Especially at the edge of the disk over ocean CLAAS-3 CFC seems artificially too high.
+On disk average, CLAAS-3 is about 0.9% lower than Cloud_cci.
+Cloud_cci has about 3.4% (1.6%) more low-level (mid-level) clouds but over 6% less high-level clouds.
 The underestimation in high-level and overestimation of mid- and low-level cloud amount could be explained with a typically lower cloud top height in Cloud_cci so that more clouds are assigned to the lower levels and thus missing in the highest level.
 On disk average low-, mid- and high-level cloud differences balance out so that the bias is close to 0 (< 1%) supporting the possible explanation above.

 Overall the CFC patterns look quite comparable and disk-mean biases are quite low but locally large differences can be found.
 Reasons for that are first the fundamentally different approaches of detecting clouds as well as the different retrieval schemes necessary for the height assignment.